ruangroc/ruangroc.github.io/README.md

 # portfolio
-Developing my custom portfolio site
+Developing my custom portfolio site.
+Kind of embarrassing how simple it is under the hood, look away! :P

-`python -m http.server 9000`